nus-cs3281/2018/students/shradheyaThakre/shradheyaThakre-Resume.md

 - Contributed to TEAMMATES which is a Java Web application
 - Contributed to WikiMedia Commons Application[Android Application in Java].
 My contributions: [Pull Requests](https://github.com/commons-app/apps-android-commons/pulls?q=is%3Apr+author%3Atshradheya+is%3Aclosed)
 - Made an native Android App NUSEvents from scratch for NUS Orbital 2017
+- Enhanced an AddressBook Application as a part of Software Engineering Project, with the use of Software Engineering Principles in a team of four.
+The final product was a Desktop Java Application for the use of university students.
+[Personal Portfolio](https://cs2103aug2017-w14-b1.github.io/main/team/tshradheya.html)
 - Contributed to Exercism.io - Java which is a tool used to teach students Java.
 My contributions:
 [Pull Requests](https://github.com/exercism/java/pulls?q=is%3Apr+author%3Atshradheya+is%3Aclosed)